ansemjo/chronovfd/README.md

 import all parts into your cart.
 Only the IVL2-7/5 display itself needs to be sourced elsewhere but there are plenty on [eBay](https://www.ebay.com/sch/i.html?_nkw=ivl2-7%2F5).

-Both boards can be assembled together e.g. with 11 mm M2.5 standoffs between them.
-I have found some that are marketed as a "Raspberry Pi assembly kit".
+Both boards can be screwed together e.g. with 11 mm M2.5 standoffs between them.
+I have found some that are marketed as a "Raspberry Pi assembly kit" that fit well.

 ### Errata